-This setting must specify both the name of the file to run as well as on the device (CPU:) on which the file is located.
-The extension of the file must also be valid for a data logger program (.CRB, .DLD).
+This setting must specify both the name of the file to run as well as on the device (CPU:, USR:, or CRD:) on which the file is located.
+The extension of the file must also be valid for a data logger program (.CRB, .DLD, .CR6).